OnyxH2O/TECTUM_Check_Project/README.md

 # TET_Check_Project
-Project to check issues on Tectum T12 blockchain.
+Project to check/analyze issues on Tectum T12 blockchain.

+## Why this project?
+Because do not trust people word, so do not trust me.

+But Trust the code which analyze blockchain to show you things/reality.

+With all theses informations, you will decide by yourself if this blockchain can be trusted or not.

+## Total amount of TET coin

-This project will check the following in Tectum T12 blockchain:
+Here, we will check the following in Tectum T12 blockchain:
 - Total amount of TET coin
 - Shady wallets where balance is different from the sum of transactions TET amount

-## Result of Total amount of TET coin

 #### Results:

 - Csv file: https://github.com/OnyxH2O/TET_Check_Project/blob/main/result_files/tet_wallets_20250903_1200.csv
 - Total wallets analyzed: 57260
 - Total TET coins: 12227344.00
+- Date: 2025-09-03

 #### Discussion:

-We can find over 2,227,344 more TET than the 10M Max supply on the Tectum T12 blockchain 3.0
+We can find over 2,227,344 more TET than the 10M Max supply on the Tectum T12 blockchain 3.0.
+Big part of this excess is coming from "Shady wallets" (1.836 Million TET).

+Update:
+After reaching the team on this issue, Tectum has kinda "fixed" this issue on 2025/03/14 by modifying T12 blockchain 3.0.
+T12 blockchain 3.0 is a centralised blockchain, so tectum team can modify T12 blockchain (by modifying transactions then replay the modified chain of transaction).

 ## Result of Shady wallets